sherobbedmyboots/malkoo/Templates/javascript.md

 The two main types are HTML and XHTML which is an extended version of HTML that is XML-based.

-The tags are parsed and

-CSS is use
+Everything is parsed and read into memory creating the Document Object Model (DOM)